-Leafy green vegetables are high in vitamin K and can lower the ability of blood thinners to prevent clots.
-Some blood thinners like warfarin work by blocking clotting factors that are dependent on vitamin K.
+Leafy green vegetables are high in vitamin K and can lower the ability of warfarin to prevent clots.
+Warfarin works by blocking clotting factors that are dependent on vitamin K.

-Foods high in vitamin K include broccoli, cabbage, collard greens, spinach, kale, turnip greens, and brussel sprouts.
+Foods high in vitamin K include broccoli, cabbage, collard greens, spinach, kale, turnip greens, and Brussels sprouts.